-The concept for maintaining, upgrading and linking the valuable habitat types along the Rhine from Lake Constance to the sea is part of the report and the atlas of the ICPR for achieving a habitat patch connectivity along the Rhine.
-It defines precise development targets for the different Rhine sections as well as spatial focal points, gives instructions for action in order to reconnect the eight different kinds of habitats and indicates need for action for the entire Rhine in order to restore an extensive habitat patch connectivity.
-The concept simultaneously serves water protection, nature protection as well as flood protection.
+The basis for the activities related to the biotope network is the concept of the "Biotope Network on the Rhine" (2006).
+The main stream forms the most important connecting main axis for the entire catchment area and ecosystem.
+The concept defines precise development targets for the different Rhine sections as well as spatial focal points, gives instructions for action in order to reconnect the eight different kinds of habitats and indicates need for action for the entire Rhine in order to restore an extensive habitat patch connectivity.
+It simultaneously serves water protection, nature protection as well as flood protection.

 Renaturing or restablishing running water bodies means to restore the ecological system consisting of source-brook-river-riverbed-floodplain-groundwater and to remove transverse and longitudinal structures.